-The amount of support is determined by applying a specific formula, defined by California law, which takes into account each parent's income and other factors.
-Some of these include the number of children, the amount of time that the child spends with the non-custodial parent, any spousal support paid through another marriage, any child support paid through another relationship, health insurance costs, union dues if applicable, and mandatory retirement benefits if applicable.
-This calculation is based on a single “snapshot” of the financial status of the parents at one point in time; however, this status is highly susceptible to change.
-For this reason, child support orders may be modified.
+The amount of support is determined by applying a specific formula is outlined in California law and is determined, in San Diego Family Law Court, with a computer program called the Disso Master.
+This formula takes into account each parent's income and various factors such as the number of children, the amount of time spent with the non-custodial parent, spousal support paid from another marriage, child support paid from another relationship, health insurance costs, applicable union dues, and mandatory retirement benefits, if applicable as well as many other factors.
+Child support calculations are based on an understanding of the parents' financial status at a specific point in time, however, which is subject to change.
+As such, the law allows for modifications of child support orders.

-However, since child support is issued through a court order, modifications generally require court intervention and approval.
-Neither parent has a right to unilaterally depart from the order, even in cases involving abrupt events, such as the loss of a job, and even if no funds are available to provide support.
+Since child support obligations typically arise out of a court order, modifications to child support generally require court intervention and approval.
+Neither parent has the right to independently deviate from the order, even in cases of sudden events such as job loss or if they otherwise lack the funds needed to provide support.

-While both parents can mutually agree to a particular modification, the agreement must nevertheless be submitted to the court for approval.
-Without formal court action, the existing order remains in force.
+While parents can mutually agree on a modification, the agreement must still be submitted to the court for approval.
+Absent formal action by a court, the existing order remains in effect.

 A party seeking a modification must demonstrate that the current child support order is not in accord with the guidelines and also some change in the input for the calculation from the current support amount.
 Such changes can result from various factors, including job loss, job promotion or demotion, illness, injury, or disability of a parent or child, incarceration of a parent, or a change in custody.
 It is important to note that voluntarily taking a lower-paying job for personal reasons, such as reduced stress or better hours, may not necessarily lead to a downward modification.
 The court expects parents to fulfill their child support obligations, and it may impute income to a parent if it determines that the parent is not earning income consistent with their earning capacity.
 The law is clear that child support is the primary obligation.